 Software analytics projects can often involve long timelines to allow data generalists to ramp up on the specifics of the business.
 How does working with a battery analytics company impact this process?

 There is a popular data science Venn diagram (pictured below) that does an excellent job of showing how real progress is made when you intersect the skill sets of the data scientist (the algorithm gal), the programmer (the Java guy), and the SME (the battery wiz).
 So it’s not enough to work with a company that has excellent programmers and data scientists.
 There is no progress without the SME in that scenario, and lacking one can mean you end up with an expensive solution with limited applicability at best, or at worst having to go back to the drawing board with another partner.

 What are some of the lessons learned from working with battery customers that more general analytics companies might not have experience with?

 A general analytics company might take IV data from the last two years of a facility primarily used for load shifting and be able to extrapolate some values about degradation.
 What if the operator wishes to bring a new technology on line for load shifting and wants to use the legacy facility for peak shaving instead?
-That same analytics company would have nothing to offer in calculating NPV for them because it is so closely tied with the specifics of battery storage data science.
+That same analytics company would have nothing to offer vs. a battery analytics company in calculating NPV for them because it is so closely tied with the specifics of battery storage data science.